 Vanuatu's indigenous population, called Ni-Vanuatu, is comprised of many cultures, not just one.
-Due to the fact that Vanuatu is made up of 83 islands, over 115 different dialects are spoken.
-English and French are the official languages that have come from the colonial history of Vanuatu, along with Bislama, pidgin language, based on English that is understood by almost everyone, and is the common language for all Ni-Vanuatu.
+English and French are the official languages as a result of the countries' colonial past, along with Bislama, a pidgin-English, which is the common language spoken by nearly all Ni-Vanuatu.
 Although there are similarities in culture, each cultural grouping has its own features, traditions and artwork.